 Only supports doubling the number of CPU cores based on the original computing specification, and no further increase is supported.
 For instance, after the original CPU cores are doubled to 8, it cannot be increased to 16.

-Upon enabling CPU Elastic Scaling -> Auto Scaling, during the set observation window for auto scale-in, if the CPU utilization is below the set threshold, the system will automatically reduce both the CPU cores and IOPS to the original computing specifications.
+After Auto Scaling under CPU Elastic Scaling is enabled, within the observation window set for the scale-in rules, if CPU utilization falls below the set threshold, the system will automatically scale in the number of CPU cores and IOPS back to the original computing specification.

 Note: